Kotlin/kotlinx.serialization/README.md

 * Some internal classes like built-ins and collections serializers

-Also, runtime library provides some ready-to-use serialization formats: JSON and CBOR.
+Also, runtime library provides some ready-to-use serialization formats, see below.

 ## Building and usage